Cat People Are More Distinctive than Dog People

 A good description of the methodology used in this study can be found here.
-PT blogger Stanley Coren also discusses this study here.
+PT blogger Stanley Coren also discusses the study here.
 An important thing to note is that the idea of being a dog or cat person is not the same as whether or not one owns one of these pets.
 Not all dog or cat owners self-identify as a dog or cat person, and not all self-identified dog or cat people have pets.
 There are many factors that can influence pet ownership.
-For some people lifestyle factors may be the main reason determining if they own a pet and if so what kind.
+For some people, lifestyle factors may be the main factor determining if they own a pet, and if so, what kind.
 The focus of the study by Gosling, Sandy, and Potter (2010) was whether people identified themselves as being a dog person, a cat person, both, or neither.

 Finally, it needs to be noted that differences in personality traits between dog and cat people tend to be modest in size and there is considerable overlap between the two groups.
 That is, there are plenty of cat people with happy outgoing personalities and plenty of dog people who are shy and nervous.
 Other factors besides personality would appear to play a role in whether a person develops into a cat or a dog person.
 Future surveys might consider other such factors, such as pet ownership during childhood, that would give us a fuller understanding of this feature of human identity.